Tag Archives: 2019 Films

 Cardellini, garnering recent fame for her role in the Oscar-winning film Green Book (2018), undoubtedly signed on for The Curse of La Llorona before all the Oscar wins.

-The actress gives it to her all but can hardly save the film, though she does provide the professionalism that raises the film above a terrible experience.
+The actress gives it her all but can hardly save the film, though she does provide the professionalism that raises the film above a terrible experience.
 Not nearly enough praise will be given to the young child actors playing Anna’s kids.

 The story, based on folklore, is weak.

-The audience is expected to believe the spirit killed her own children and now roams the earth looking for other sacrificial pairs of children so that she may bring hers back from the dead?
+The audience is expected to believe the spirit killed her children and now roams the earth looking for other sacrificial pairs of children so that she may bring hers back from the dead?

 In one perplexing sequence, the Weeping Woman softens when looking at Anna’s kids, her demonic face reveals how she once was a beautiful woman.
 She suddenly changes course and reverts to the evil spirit she had been.

-Granted the special effects are impressive, but this is one example of a missed opportunity.
+Granted, the special effects are impressive, but this is one example of a missed opportunity.
 Why couldn’t we be given a meatier backstory of the motivations of the woman?

 Especially laughable are the modern hairstyles and looks of the children, including the kid from the seventeenth century.

-Any connection to The Conjuring (2013) or Annabelle (2014) is limited as one character (Father Perez) appearing briefly holding the Annabelle doll barely warrants mention.
+Any connection to The Conjuring (2013) or Annabelle (2014) is limited, as one character (Father Perez), appearing briefly holding the Annabelle doll, barely warrants mention.

-The Curse of La Llorona (2019) may only be a blueprint of what director Michael Chaves can build on in his career, and a bright future for him is not out of the question.
+The Curse of La Llorona (2019) may only be a blueprint of what director Chaves can build on in his career, and a bright future for him is not out of the question.

 Charlie Says-2019